forestryio/forestry.io/hugo/content/docs/settings/fields/text.md

 * _Required_ – prevent changes from being saved if this field is empty.

 ## Field UI
 ![](/uploads/2018/01/text-preview.png)

 ## Templating

-If you have a text field in your template, you can access it in your templates using the field’s `name`:
+You can access this field in your templates using the field’s `name`:

 ### Hugo